 Data Communications refers to the transmission of digital information over a communication channel.
 The data transmission types include either parallel or serial type transfer.
 When data transmission is required over long haul, it is feasible to use serial type transfer as it allows high data rates with cost efficiency.
 Serialized data can be of asynchronous or synchronous in nature.

 Different transmission mediums have evolved over the years for transmitting data signals, either electrically, optically, or as radio waves.
-The selection of the transmission medium largely depend on the distance over which data signals needs to transferred, data rates, cost, and reliability.
+The selection of the transmission medium largely depends on the distance over which data signals needs to be transferred, data rates, cost, and reliability.

 GL's Datacom Analyzer/Emulator is an optional board available with GL's tProbe™ T1 E1 Analyzer USB Unit.
 The portable tProbe™ T1 E1 and Datacom Analyzer is designed for test and verification of data communications equipment and circuits – specifically serial interfaces that provide clock, data, and control signals.
 These are commonly encountered in military links, satellite circuits, WAN, and data modem interfaces.
 Software selectable modes are provided to emulate DTE, DCE and non-intrusive monitoring for both synchronous (sync), and asynchronous (async) modes.
 Interface standards X.21, V.24, V.35, RS-449, RS-485, EIA-530 and EIA-530A are supported.
-Also supported are line codings such as Manchester.
 Various cables are provided for these interfaces to make testing convenient.

 - Supported Line interfaces - V.24, V.35, X.21, RS-449, RS-485, EIA-530 and EIA-530A